linde/gkee-fleet-tenacy-examples/fleet-tenancy-by-user-journey/readme.md

 cd ../team-level-setup/

-# set variables, as desired. none are required at this step but you can
-# change the team name, for example.
+# set variables, as desired. you can optionally change the team name and provide
+# namespace names. an email group for the dev team is required (no default would
+# have been safe)
+echo 'scope_email_group = "app-frontend-dev@example.com"' > terraform.tfvars

 terraform init
 terraform plan